Ph.D. in Education (EDP)

 Educational research data is quantitatively analyzed.
 Data collected during Core Seminar I are analyzed and interpreted.
 Applications of the general linear model to a variety of research designs and analytic strategies are emphasized.
 (Lec.
 3) Pre: 610, 611, 615, and a course in introductory statistics, or permission of instructor.

 630, 631 Core Seminar III: Issues and Problems in Organizational Theory, Leadership, and Policy Analysis (3 each)

 Issues and problems related to applications of organizational theory, leadership theory, and policy analysis are studied.
 Core seminar examines cases related to district, state, and/or regional educational offices and agencies.
 (Seminar) Pre: (for 630) 620, 621.

 641 Field Research Seminar (1)

 Bi-weekly forums present first-, second-, and third-year students’ evolving research questions and empirical designs.
 Discussion and feedback refine individuals’ research plans, enhancing the methodological perspectives and tools of all participants.
-(Seminar) Pre: admission to joint (URI-RIC) Ph.D. in Education.
-May be repeated up to a maximum of six semesters (a total of six credits).
+(Seminar) Pre: admission to joint (URI-RIC) Ph.D. program in education.
+May be repeated up to a maximum of six semesters (a total of 6 credits).

 692, 693 Directed Readings and Research Problems (3-6 each)

-Directed readings and advanced research work under the supervision of a member of the Graduate Faculty, arranged to suit the individual requirements of the students.
+Directed readings and advanced research work under the supervision of a member of the graduate faculty, arranged to suit the individual requirements of the students.
 (Independent Study) May be repeated for a maximum of 12 credits.
-Pre: 610-611, 615, two credits of 641, and permission of instructor.
+Pre: 610, 611, 615, 2 credits of 641, and permission of instructor.

 699 Doctoral Dissertation Research